aforoughi1/IntelligentOne/README.md

 #### On Balance Volume(OBV)

-OBV (**On-Balance Volume**) is a technical analysis indicator that relates price movements to trading volume, aiming to identify momentum shifts in the market.
+**On-Balance Volume** (OBV) is a technical analysis indicator that relates price movements to trading volume, aiming to identify momentum shifts in the market.
 By tracking volume flow, OBV can signal whether buying or selling pressure is dominating.

 In our approach, the algorithm analyzes OBV trends to predict the direction of the next day's closing stock price—whether it's likely to increase or decrease.